number000000/LaTeX-Learning/Lecture 2/README.md

 Ex. \bf is the boldface command

 ## Comments:
-Anything follows % will be comments\
+Anything follows % will be comment\
 Ex:
 ```LaTeX
 %This is a comment